Moataz-Ab/Django-GenAI-LLM-RAG-bot/README.md

 # Approach

 - Utilizing LangChain open source framwork to create the LLM model
-- Using OpenAI API as our prompting channel
+- Using OpenAI API as the prompting channel
 - The user interface app is created using Django web frame

 # Requirements